klee/klee/tools/klee-stats/README.md

 ```
 [Calculations]
-Reltime: rel-time = 100 * time / Treal
+Reltime: rel@time = 100 * time / Treal
 ```

-The name given to these mapped values must include the group name delimitted by '-'.
-This will expand into rel_T = 100 * T / Treal, rel_Ts = 100 * Ts / Treal, ...
+The name given to these mapped values must include the group name delimitted by '@'.
+This will expand into rel@T = 100 * T / Treal, rel@Ts = 100 * Ts / Treal, ...
 If you wnat to know more about equation cabailities, please read the Calculations section below.

 ### 4. Add Output information